 So once we abandon the notion of “hypnosis as trance” (with all sorts of slightly dangerous connotations) – and consider “hypnosis as self-hypnosis”.
 Then a distance training programme makes a lot more sense as a viable and effective way to train hypnotherapists.

-We've spent about 12 months developing our online hypnotherapy diploma training programme – with several unique features, including extensive one-to-one tutoring.
+We've spent about 5 years developing and refining our online hypnotherapy diploma training programme – with several unique features, including extensive one-to-one, Oxbridge style, tutoring.
 The programme launched in November 2019 and many learners, who otherwise couldn't attend, are thoroughly engaged and loving the training experience.

 Please note that the options for professional membership are different if you complete your hypnotherapy training online only.